Visyond/website-hugo/site/content/solutions/financial-modeling-software.md

   Make Better Decisions with Financial Modeling Software.</br>
   <span style="color: #0086ff;">In Minutes</span>.
 topSubTitle: >-
-  Build error-free spreadsheets, automate scenarios and analytics, and present interactive dashboards in a single financial modeling platform.
+  Reduce the risk of errors, automate scenarios and analytics, and present interactive dashboards in a single financial modeling platform.
 topVideoThumbnail:
 topVideo:
 isStepsVisible: true